 What does soaring inflation mean for your investments?

 Controlled inflation, with the Bank of England believing a 2% rate is manageable, is favourable for investments, allowing companies to increase their prices.
 However, the situation is very different with soaring inflation.

 Stock markets and investments

 As we touched on above, where inflation is soaring, it is unlikely that businesses could pass on total wage increases and supplier price rises while maintaining sales.
 This places business management in a difficult situation.
 If they increase the cost of services and goods at the inflation rate, they may be unaffordable to many, and sales would likely fall.
-On the flip side, a partial increase in prices could may current sales but at reduced margins.
+On the flip side, a partial increase in prices could maintain current sales but at reduced margins.
 Either way, the short to medium-term growth prospects would be impacted, creating potential downward pressure on share prices.

 As we have seen recently, interest rates are often used to combat inflation.
 Increasing interest rates increases the cost of consumer debt, such as credit cards and bank loans.
 The knock-on effect is that consumers have less money to spend on goods and services, taking the heat out of soaring price rises.
-However, reduced upward pressure on prices and reduced consumer spending is not ideal for companies to grow their profits.
+However, reduced upward pressure on prices and reduced consumer spending are not ideal for companies to grow their profits.

 When it comes to investments like property, an increase in the cost of debt will price many people out of the market.
 Likewise, reduced demand will have a knock-on effect on achievable prices.

 What does soaring inflation mean for your pension?

 There are several issues to look at concerning soaring inflation and pension income.
 As the state pension and defined benefit pension schemes incorporate annual increases linked to inflation, there is no impact.
 However, it is essential to note that the so-called triple lock on the state pension is under review.